markaren/ros2_moveit_ur_demo/README.md

 A ROS2 workspace showcasing usage of MoveIt with UR robots.

-A Docker setup is included for users who want to interact with URsim or real hardware on Windows.
+A Docker setup is included for users who want to interact with URsim.
 See [DOCKER.md](doc/DOCKER.md) for instructions on using Docker.

 This repository also contains a `fake_controller` node that allows for testing MoveIt planning and